embeddedaddicted/OctoPi_GUI_Setup/README.md

 * Manually control a 3D printer (moving the X-, Y-, and Z-axes as well as forcing extrusion)
 * Monitor print temperature and change print settings
 * Set up a webcam to view the Print in real time and create time lapse videos
-* Slice models using CuraEngine
+* Slice models using CuraEngine Legacy
 * Customize operation with numerous plug-ins

 ## Installation